Registering a birth

 - If a baby is registered by declaration all documentation should be received, by mail, within 7-10 days.

 Please note: When completing a registration you must check the register page carefully.
-When you sign the entry you're signing to say that everything is accurate and a true statement.
+When you sign the entry you're stating that everything is accurate and a true statement.

 If you fail to notice an error when checking and signing the registration (birth death, marriage, civil partnership) the fee to apply for a correction will be £75 or £90 depending on the type of correction required.